Stunning Celebrity Nails to Inspire Your Summer Manicure

 MORE: 11 Sleek Press-On Nails for When You Need a Drive-Through Mani

 From the colorful and fun shades you’ll want to bring with you to the beach to the more subdued (or over-the-top) manis that will be perfect for your poolside hang, these stars know their stuff when it comes to nails, and we can’t wait to take their leads.
-Unlike with haircuts, nails are a more low-commitment risk—don’t like it?
+Unlike with haircuts, nails are way more low-commitment—don’t like it?
 Try again.
-So paint your way through these stars this summer and find your perfect mani.
+So paint your way through these star looks this summer and find your perfect mani.

 Tag friend yes or no ____________________________________________ @jennys_spa_bx #jennysecret #nailartist #newartist #nailtechnician #nailwow #nailpolishaddict #naillaquer #swarovski @dreamtimecreations #nailsoftheday #nailsoftheweek #nailsonpoint #nailfashion #bostonnails #nailgame #makeuptutorial #nudenails #nailsonfleek #naillife #glitternails #nails done @iamcardib welcome back I miss u